aimeos/aimeos-docs/src/providers/service/decorators.md

 When calling a method of such a wrapped object, the method of the outermost decorator is called first.
 Each decorator can decide to do something before or after calling the same method of the next decorator.
 It can even stop and return immediately without calling the underlaying object.

 The picture illustrates an example how decorators can be used.
-Customers should be able to pay by invoice but only if
+Customers should be able to pay by invoice but only if:

 * they are logged in
 * it's not their first order